rla-suedeng/MMIProject/README.md

 ## Implement

 - Turn-based Strategy
-- haptic + Auditory fusion
+- haptic + auditory fusion
 - animation when attacking

 In our game, we can attack with Attack button (mouse haptic input) and voice (microphone input).